 Every job has its own hazards, and that includes the nursing profession.
-Every day, nurses face various occupational hazards on the job which may vary from a minor scratch incident or to a very serious, deadly accident.
+Nurses face various occupational hazards every day, which may vary from a minor scratch incident or a severe, deadly accident.

 According to the BLS, nearly 19,000 injuries were sustained while on the job during 2015 alone.
-These individuals may take days of sick leave after such incident, and even after they returned, it is likely that they would have difficulty fulfilling their jobs because they are still in pain.
+These individuals may take days of sick leave after such an incident, and even after they returned, they would likely have difficulty fulfilling their jobs because they are still in pain.

-With this in mind, health care providers, especially nursing professionals, must be able to work on strategies for identifying and addressing serious workplace hazards.
+With this in mind, health care providers, especially nursing professionals, must work on strategies for identifying and addressing serious workplace hazards.

 Here are some of the most common nursing job hazards face while doing their duty